St. Hugh of Lincoln Roman Catholic Church

 Did You Know?

-Several of our clergy have appeared on Catholic Family Podcast in recent months, telling the stories of their journeys to the priesthood, including Fr.
+Several of our clergy have appeared on Catholic Family Podcast in recent months, telling the stories of their journeys to the priesthood, including Bp.
+McGuire, Fr.
 McKenna, Fr.
 Lehtoranta, Fr.
 Nkamuke, and Fr.
 Ojeka.

 Father Stephen McKenna: A Journey to the Priesthood